 Turtle Patient 44: Heidi, Adult Male Olive Ridley

 Heidi was found entangled in a big ghost net at Dropped Pin, near Laccadive Sea, in South Malé Atoll, in April 2018.
-We initially though Heidi was a she, but later realised Heidi is a male!
-Heidi is a double flipper amputee and cannot be released into the wild.
+We initially though Heidi was a she, but later realised Heidi was a male!

 Intake Date: 21 April 2018

 Reason: Found entangled